Narayanaswamy5152/goldstonebackend/README.md

 #### Description:

-Updates the details of a specific todo based on the todo ID
+Updates the details of a specific row based on the ID

 - **Scenario 1**

   - **Request**
     ```
     {
-      "status": "DONE"
+      "name": "keerti"
     }
     ```
   - **Response**

     ```
-    Status Updated
+    name Updated
     ```

 - **Scenario 2**